marshall-lee/nested_record/README.md

 end
 ```

-`has_many_nested` is also available (note that class namespace for association can be the same level)
+`has_many_nested` is also available (note that class namespace for association can be the same level).

 ```ruby